archit-sahay/Kaisen/README.md

 ---

-**🎯 Perfect implementation of the user's blueprint with modern web technologies!**
+**🎯 Production-ready event-driven architecture with comprehensive monitoring and modern web technologies!**